hongyehu/hongyehu/README.md

 ### Hi there 👋
 My name is Hong-Ye Hu(扈鸿业).
-I am a physics PhD at University of California, San Diego.
+I am a physics PhD candidate at University of California, San Diego.
 I am currently working on the interface between physics and machine learning.
 Especially, I am currently working on the following topics:
 * Unsupervised learning: